RayHightower/RayHightower.com/about/index.markdown

 Hightower started and ran his technology company for over two decades before selling the company and launching [ROIClear](https://ROIClear.com).

 ROIClear buys commercial real estate primarily in Arizona.
 The team prefers multifamily properties of 75 units or larger.
-ROIClear also produces the [ROIClear Podcast](https://www.youtube.com/@ROIClear), the video podcast for business leaders.
+ROIClear also serves as producer of the [ROIClear Podcast](https://www.youtube.com/@ROIClear) and lead sponsor of the [Arizona Multifamily MasterMind Group (AZMM.org)](https://AZMM.org).

 ### Scouting & Travel